fabianhu/tesla_api/README.md

 # tesla_api
 Tesla 2024 API implementation in Python.
+This is a library.

 ## Overview
-* Implemets the 2024 interface including authentication and certificate handling
+* Implemets the 2024 interface including authentication and token handling
 * It is a part of the [ElectronFluxBalancer](https://github.com/fabianhu/electron-flux-balancer) project
+* Supports developer account registration
+* Supports customer registration and key install on car
+* Gets vehicle data as python structures
 * Uses [Tesla Vehicle Commands](https://github.com/teslamotors/vehicle-command/) for signed commands.

 ## Installation
-- include into your project as a library / submodule
+- include into your project as a library / git submodule in `lib/tesla_api/`
 - use ```bash
-git submodule update --remote```
+git submodule update --remote``` to update
-- For usage, please read the comments.
+- For best usage, please read the comments in the main file `tesla_api_2024.py` at the beginning and at the end of the file.
-- maybe you have a look at the mess at [ElectronFluxBalancer](https://github.com/fabianhu/electron-flux-balancer)
+- Maybe you have a look at the implementation at [ElectronFluxBalancer](https://github.com/fabianhu/electron-flux-balancer)
-- you need to get and build tesla-control, see the readme in this subdirectory
+- For sending commands, you need to get and build [tesla-control](https://github.com/teslamotors/vehicle-command/), see the readme in the subdirectory `tesla-control`

 ## Registration Process
 1. **Set up a third-party account at Tesla Developer**
    - Visit [Tesla Developer Portal](https://developer.tesla.com) to set up an account.
+   - Read the registration process [there](https://developer.tesla.com/docs/fleet-api)!

 2. **Complete registration of your account**
     - Generate a public/private key pair for Tesla Vehicle Commands using the `secp256r1` curve: